Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

 An attorney for Seattle Mayor Ed Murray fired back Tuesday against sexual-abuse allegations, saying a doctor’s examination disproves a key claim in a lawsuit filed last week.

-Attorney Robert Sulkin said the physical exam showed no trace of a growth or mole on Murray’s genitalia claimed in the lawsuit filed Thursday by a 46-year-old Kent man under his initials “D.H.”
+Attorney Robert Sulkin said the physical exam conducted earlier Tuesday showed no trace of a growth or mole on Murray’s genitalia, as claimed in the lawsuit filed Thursday by a 46-year-old Kent man under his initials, “D.H.”

 “This is game-changing.
-This is the heart of the allegations and they’re false,” Sulkin said.
-He called the supposed mole “the fingerprints” of the case and said without it, the lawsuit should be dropped as baseless.
+This is the heart of the allegations, and they’re false,” Sulkin said.
+He called the supposed mole “the fingerprint” of the case and said without it, the lawsuit should be dropped as baseless.

-The exam by Murray’s personal physician, Dr. Craig Pepin, found no evidence Murray had such a mole removed, according to excerpts of the medical report released at the news conference.
+The exam by Murray’s personal physician, Dr. Craig Pepin, found “no scars or evidence of prior surgery” to indicate Murray had such a mole removed, according to excerpts of the medical report released at the news conference.

 Mayor Murray lawsuit